KirillSnopko/online-cv/README.md

 # Kirill Snopko
 I have always wanted to be a engineer the person who develop and create something new.
 So I graduated from university as power engineer and then I started to find myself.
 I yearned to learn more, yearned to learn something different.
 And it's happened, when I started to learn programming, it was java.
 Since then, I can't get enough.
 I come across with new tools, tasks and new way of their solutions.
 I enjoy it.
 I love apply my knowledge and get the result.
 My specialty is bakend development, include quickly learning new skills and programming languages, problem solving, achievement of the envisaged targets.
 So far I have Java, C#, SQL, HTML, CSS, Git under my belt.
-I've experince witn asp.net framework and Spring framework, .ner core and Spirng boot.
-Also I worked with Jenkins, Docker container, MySQL, Oracle, MSSqlserver.
+I've experince witn **Asp.net framework** and **Spring framework**, **.Net Core** and **SpringBoot**.
+Also I worked with Jenkins, Docker, MySQL, Oracle, MSSqlserver, PostgreSQL.
 I'm enthusiastically learning any other programming languages, frameworks, or tools.
 ## Skills
 ### Backend
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)